pieterprovoost/rwkt/README.md

 # rwkt

-R package for converting WKT to GeoJSON
+This is an R package for converting WKT geometries to GeoJSON.
+It currently supports GeometryCollection, Point, LineString, Polygon, MultiPolygon, MultiPoint and MultiLineString.

 ## Install